-With today’s highly competitive market, online stores must be designed for the benefit of all customers, no matter what device they are using.
+With today’s highly competitive market, online stores must be designed with a digital marketing strategy for ecommerce that benefits all customers, no matter what device they are using.
 Stores that do not adapt will be hard-pressed to maintain their market share.

 Latest posts by Pocholo Legaspi (see all)